heidibaum/heidibaum.github.io/get_involved.md

 ---

-[Description of how ManyBabies projects are structured and operate...]
+[Description of how ManyBabies projects are structured and operate, different ways to contribute, etc...]

 ## Getting Involved in MB Projects